MicrosoftDocs/playfab-docs/playfab-docs/personas/developer.md

 To allow you to integrate PlayFab into your Title, we provide SDKs, libraries, and extensions for the most popular game engines, frameworks, and platforms.

-Visit the [PlayFab SDKs, tools, and extensions](~/index?#pivot=documentation&panel=sdks) and choose the appropriate quickstart guide for your preferred environment.
+Visit [PlayFab SDKs, tools, and extensions](~/index?#pivot=documentation&panel=sdks) and choose the appropriate quickstart guide for your preferred environment.
 The quickstarts walk you through installing your environment, creating a new test project, and making your first API call.

 ## Using PlayFab services to instrument your Title